 Fig. 20.
 Filling the data of table “product.db”

-Thus, the table which is given in this problem, is created by the utility “DatabaseDesktop”.
+Close the table.
+Thus, the table is created using the utility “DatabaseDesktop“.